-*UPDATE: President Trump signed a $1.3 trillion spending bill which included nearly $700 billion for the military and $591 billion for non-defense funding; The military also got the largest pay raise in 10 years; US veteran unemployment rate hits all-time low in 2018 and some 4,300 Veterans Affairs (VA) workers have been demoted, fired, or suspended for neglecting military veterans.
+*UPDATE: President Trump signed a $1.3 trillion spending bill which included nearly $700 billion for the military and $591 billion for non-defense funding.
+The military also got the largest pay raise in 10 years.
+Veteran unemployment rate hit an all-time low and some 4,300 Veterans Affairs (VA) workers have been demoted, fired, or suspended for neglecting military veterans.

 1/27/17: President Trump signed executive order titled "The rebuilding of the United States Armed Forces".
 One will "begin a great rebuilding of the armed services," while the other covered entry of foreigners into the US.
 "To ensure the sacrifices of our military are supported by the actions of our government," Trump said.
 The executive action called for new planes, ships and tools for the military.
 "As we prepare our budget request for Congress... our military strength will be questioned by no one, but neither will our dedication to peace, we do want peace," Trump said.
 We give President Trump a B here.
 Astonishingly, for the first time since World War II there are no American aircraft carriers deployed at sea anywhere else in the world.
 And the army has the fewest active-duty soldiers since 1940, despite a host of worldwide threats facing the United States.
 That is a scary thought.
 However with new technology focusing more on drones, does America need to build up it's military as much as it was in the past?